MicrosoftDocs/ATADocs/ATPDocs/install-sensor.md

 1. Select **Next**.

-    A warning is issued if the domain controller / AD FS server / AD CS or dedicated server does not meet the minimum hardware requirements for the installation.
+    A warning is issued if the domain controller / AD FS server / AD CS or dedicated server doesn't meet the minimum hardware requirements for the installation.

     The warning doesn't prevent you from selecting **Next** and proceeding with the installation, which might still be the right option.
-For example, you'll need less room for data storage when installing a small lab test environment.
+For example, you need less room for data storage when installing a small lab test environment.

     For production environments, we highly recommend working with Defender for Identity's [capacity planning](capacity-planning.md) guide to make sure your domain controllers or dedicated servers meet the necessary requirements.